Skip Global navigation and goto content

 Six out of ten American adults have at least one chronic disease, and four in ten adults have more than one chronic disease.

 Chronic diseases are those that go on for a long time and often don’t go away completely.
 They are among the most common and costly health problems; however, we often know how to prevent them.
-Chronic diseases affect people of all ages, races, socioeconomic statuses, and ethnicities.
+Chronic diseases affect people of all ages, races, social statuses, and ethnicities.

 The program focuses on increasing awareness of prevention and treatment options, including various self-management education support programs.

-Federal funding provides the state of Florida resources in addressing unique public health needs and challenges with innovative and community-driven methods.
+Preventive Health and Health Services Block Grant - Federal funding that supports Florida in addressing unique public health needs and challenges with innovative and community-driven methods.

 Program activities are centered around achieving health objectives outlined by the Healthy People initiative.